UniqueNetwork/unique-docs/source/jsapi.rst

 Note: The Ink! smart contracts are currently disabled.

 Enable the Ink! smart contract to pay for its own transaction using its endowment.
 Can only be called by the contract owner, i.e. address that deployed this smart contract.
-The sponsoring will only start working after the rate limit is set with `setContractSponsoringRateLimit`_.
+The sponsoring will only start working after the rate limit is set with `setContractSponsoringRateLimit-ink`_.

 **Permissions**